satejsoman/prclz/mapbox/README.md

   * Wait a minute and the map should populate the webpage here: https://mansueto-institute.github.io/

   ### Basics of Mapbox GL JS ###
+  * Here is the link to the [HTML](https://github.com/mansueto-institute/mansueto-institute.github.io/blob/master/_includes/mapbox.html) and [JS](https://github.com/mansueto-institute/raw-files/blob/master/mapbox/million_neighborhoods.js) that flow into the Mapbox visaulization